The Best Content Locker WordPress Plugins

 To start using the Bloom plugin, you will need to join Elegant Themes on the Developer plan, costing $89 per year.
 For this, you’ll be able to access all their themes and plugins, including the popular Divi theme.

 OptinMonster recently launched a content locker opt-in form option.
 The OptinMonster content locker enables you to block specific posts in exchange for an email address.
 Users who are already on your email list will be able to view content as usual.

-To take advantage of OptionMonster’s content locker opt-in forms, you will need to sign up to the Plus or Pro plans.
-This will cost you $19 or $29 a month respectively.
+To take advantage of OptionMonster’s content locker opt-in forms, you will need to sign up to the Plus or higher level plans.
+This will cost you $19 a month (or more for the Pro or Growth plans).
 These licenses include access to unlimited opt-in forms, split testing, page level targeting and lots more.
 Everything you need to generate leads and convert viewers into subscribers and customers.

 Content Lockers can be every effective tools for helping your site convert against its goals.
 Select a solution that is suitable for your site’s needs and start locking content that your audience will respond to and want to open.
 Most importantly, track your analytics to see if your content locker is making an impact.

 Which WordPress content locker plugin will you use?
 Please share your thoughts in the comments below.